rkrehn/YTAD/README.md

 4. Paste the URL in YouTube Album Downloader at the top
 5. Click "Go"

 Music will begin downloading automatically into the specified folder.
-Subdirectories will include one subdirectory for each artist, then a subdirectory for each album, and finally the mp3s will be listed by track number and song name.
+Subdirectories will include one subdirectory for each artist, then a subdirectory for each album, and finally, the mp3s will be listed by track number and song name.

 ## Prerequisites

 1. Must have [ffmpeg](https://ffmpeg.org/).
 The exe file should be in C:\Windows\System32
 2. Must have Windows 7 or later
 3. [Download this file](https://github.com/rkrehn/YTAD/releases/tag/main)
-4. Must have an empty folder for only music
+4. Must have an empty folder dedicated for only music

 ## Screenshot